-Each task can have any number of subtasks.
-A subtask has only two statuses: To Do and Done.
-The name of the subtask can be of any length and multi-line.
+Each task can have a checklist with any number of entries.
+A checklist entry has only two statuses: open and done.

-You can also view the progress of the subtasks in the list view of the task.
+You can see the progress of the checklist in the list view of the task.

 Planned effort, progress & tracked times

-The planned effort must be entered if the tasks are to be used for team planning and thus for the capacity planning of the users.
+The planned effort is required if the task will have an impact on the workload and will be used for capacity planning of the users.

 In the task details but also in the lists you see the sum of all times tracked on the task.